erikemueller/01-welcome/README.md

 8. How many of them are detectives?
 9. What is the modal salary among firepeople (employees of the fire department)?
-10. What are the most common women's names for police officers (incl. detectives)?
-(It's a tie with 35 of each.../)
+10. What is the most common woman's name for police officers (incl. detectives)?
+(You'll look for this by eye, around 37)

 ## Push to GitHub